nnikolov3/mqtt_agent_orchestration/pkg/README.md

 ---

-**Production Ready**: Public packages are designed for production use with comprehensive testing, documentation, and backward compatibility guarantees.
+Public packages feature comprehensive testing, documentation, and backward compatibility guarantees.
 They provide a stable foundation for building applications that integrate with the MQTT Agent Orchestration System.